Warrick Dunn: College career

 Dunn played college football at Florida State University, where he rushed for over 1,000 yards in 3 straight seasons.
 He graduated in 1997 with a bachelor's degree in information studies.
 He was a three-time All-ACC selection.

 Dunn's jersey, along with those of other Seminoles players such as Fred Biletnikoff, Ron Sellers, Ron Simmons, Charlie Ward, Deion Sanders, and Chris Weinke, has been retired by the university.
 His number (28) may still be worn by Seminole players, but his jersey will be displayed in the Moore Athletic Center at FSU.
 He also won a national championship in 1993 with Florida State.

 Track and field

-Warrick Dunn was also an accomplished track and field star, named as an Associated Press All-American as a member of Florida State's men's 4x100m relay team.
+Warrick Dunn was also an accomplished track and field star, named as an Associated Press All-American as a member of Florida State's men's 4 × 100 m relay team.
 Dunn competed on the Seminoles' track & field team as a sprinter during all four years he was enrolled at Florida State.
 His personal best in the 100 meters is 10.3 seconds.